-A learner’s Permit is the legal document that allows you to learn to drive under a licensed adult who can be a driving school instructor or your father, brother, or friend.
-In short, you should think about Learner Permit before you think of the driver’s license.
+A learner’s Permit is a legal document that allows you to learn to drive under a licensed adult who can be a driving school instructor or your father, brother, or friend.
+In short, you should think about Learner permits before considering a driver’s license.

 1. You Have To Be 16 And Above

 Do not attempt to get your Learner’s Permit before turning 16, no matter how eager you are to be behind the wheel.
-In other words, it is illegal to learn to drive a car if you are below 16 years in New York.
+In other words, learning to drive a car is illegal if you are below 16 years old in New York.

 2. Put Paperwork in Order

-But you don’t need any parental consent if you are 17 and already took a certified New York driver’s ed course.
+But you don’t need parental consent if you are 17 and took a certified New York driver’s ed course.